Hong Kong rolls out COVID vaccine passport, paves way for mainland doctors | Health

 Hong Kong rolls out COVID vaccine passport, paves way for mainland doctors

 Hong Kong rolled out vaccine passports on Thursday requiring people aged 12 and above to have at least one COVID-19 jab, and paved the way for mainland China manpower to help bring a worsening outbreak under control.
-Residents will have to show their vaccine record to access venues including supermarkets, shopping malls and restaurants, a major inconvenience in a city where malls link train stations to residences and office buildings.
+The global financial hub reported a new record of 8,798 daily coronavirus infections, health authorities said, with 50 COVID-linked deaths in the past 24 hours.

 Hong Kong rolled out vaccine passports on Thursday requiring people aged 12 and above to have at least one COVID-19 jab, and paved the way for mainland China manpower to help bring a worsening outbreak under control.

+The global financial hub reported a new record of 8,798 daily coronavirus infections, health authorities said, with 50 COVID-linked deaths in the past 24 hours.
+Hong Kong has registered over 400 deaths since the pandemic first started over two years ago, less than other similar major cities.

-Residents will have to show their vaccine record to access venues including supermarkets, shopping malls and restaurants, a major inconvenience in a city where malls link train stations to residences and office buildings.
+Residents are now mandated to show their vaccine record to access venues including supermarkets, shopping malls and restaurants, a major inconvenience in a city where malls link train stations to residences and office buildings.
 Separately, city leader Carrie Lam used emergency powers granted under British colonial-era laws to exempt mainland Chinese staff and projects from any licensing or other legal requirements to operate in Hong Kong.

 City authorities have asked their mainland Chinese counterparts for help to build additional isolation, treatment and testing facilities, and boost the workforce as Hong Kong's health system is increasingly overwhelmed.
 "Hong Kong's healthcare system, manpower, anti-epidemic facilities and resources ... will soon be insufficient to handle the huge number of newly confirmed cases detected every day," the government said in a statement.

 The city last year passed a law allowing overseas-trained doctors to practice without taking a local licensing exam, in a move contested by many local doctors.
-Hong Kong's medical frontlines have been weakened sharply by the latest outbreak, with some 1,200 medical staff infected as of Wednesday.
+Hong Kong's medical frontlines have been weakened sharply by the latest outbreak, with around 1,600 medical staff infected as of Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)